 Default intra modes

 Five neighbouring intra prediction modes are used to form the MPM list.
-Those locations of the 5 neighbouring blocks are the same as those used in the merge mode, i.e., left (L), above (A), below left (BL), above right (AR), and above left (AL) as shown in Figure 5.
-An initial MPM list is formed by insert 5 neighbour intra modes, planar, and DC modes into the MPM list.
-A pruning process is used to remove the duplicated mode so that only unique modes can be included into the MPM list.
-The order in which the initial modes are included is left, above, planar, DC, below left, above right, and above left.
+Those locations of the 5 neighbouring blocks are the same as those used in the merge mode, i.e., left (L), above (A), below-left (BL), above-right (AR), and above-left (AL) as shown in Figure 5.
+An initial MPM list is formed by inserting 5 neighbour intra modes and the planar and DC modes into the MPM list.
+A pruning process is used to remove duplicated modes so that only unique modes can be included into the MPM list.
+The order in which the initial modes are included is: left, above, planar, DC, below-left, above-right, and then above-left.

 Figure 5: Neighbouring blocks for MPM derivation

-If MPM list is not full (i.e. less than 6 MPM candidates in the list), derived modes are added, those intra modes are obtained by adding −1 or +1 to the angular modes which are already included into MPM list.
-Derivation is not applied to non-angular modes (DC or planar).
+If the MPM list is not full (i.e., there are less than 6 MPM candidates in the list), derived modes are added; these intra modes are obtained by adding −1 or +1 to the angular modes that are already included in the MPM list.
+Such additional derived modes are not generated from the non-angular modes (DC or planar).

-Finally, if the MPM list is still not complete, the default modes are added in the order of: vertical, horizontal, mode 2, and diagonal mode.
+Finally, if the MPM list is still not complete, the default modes are added in the following order: vertical, horizontal, mode 2, and diagonal mode.
 As a result of this process, a unique list of 6 MPM modes is generated.

-For entropy coding of 6 MPMs, a truncated unary binarization of the MPMs is used.
-The first three bins are coded with contexts which depend on the MPM mode related to the bin currently being signalled.
-The MPM mode is classified into one of three categories: (a) whether the mode belongs to horizontal (MPM mode is less than or equal to diagonal direction), (b) vertical (MPM mode greater than the diagonal direction), or (c) non-angular (DC and planar) class.
-Accordingly, three contexts are used to signal the MPM index.
+For entropy coding of the selected mode using the 6 MPMs, a truncated unary binarization is used.
+The first three bins are coded with contexts that depend on the MPM mode related to the bin currently being signalled.
+The MPM mode is classified into one of three categories: (a) modes that are predominantly horizontal (i.e., the MPM mode number is less than or equal to the mode number for the diagonal direction), (b) modes that are predominantly vertical (i.e., the MPM mode is greater than the mode number for the diagonal direction), and (c) the non-angular (DC and planar) class.
+Accordingly, three contexts are used to signal the MPM index based on this classification.

-The coding of the remaining 61 non-MPMs is done as follows.
-The 61 non-MPMs are firstly divided into two sets: selected modes set and non-selected modes set.
-Selected modes set contains 16 modes and the rest (45 modes) are assigned to non-selected modes set.
+The coding for selection of the remaining 61 non-MPMs is done as follows.
+The 61 non-MPMs are first divided into two sets: a selected modes set and a non-selected modes set.
+The selected modes set contains 16 modes and the rest (45 modes) are assigned to the non-selected modes set.
 The mode set that the current mode belongs to is indicated in the bitstream with a flag.
-Then, the mode from selected set is signalled with a 4-bit fixed-length code, and the mode from non-selected set is coded with a truncated binary code.
-The selected modes set is generated by sub-sampling the total 61 non-MPM mode with index as follows:
+If the mode to be indicated is within the selected modes set, the selected mode is signalled with a 4-bit fixed-length code, and if the mode to be indicated is from the non-selected set, the selected mode is signalled with a truncated binary code.
+The selected modes set is generated by sub-sampling the 61 non-MPM modes as follows:

 Selected modes set = {0, 4, 8, 12, 16, 20 … 60}